Baseline-Blockchain/baseline-node/README.md

 - **Consensus**: SHA256d proof-of-work with non-standard byte order (incompatible with Bitcoin ASICs), 32-byte block hashes, PoW limit 0x207fffff (used for genesis and height 1), then difficulty adjusts per-block via LWMA.
 - **Timing**: 20-second block target, per-block LWMA difficulty retarget using a 60-block window to stay responsive without oscillations.
 - **Difficulty** is the target hash threshold miners must beat; lower targets = harder work.
-Baseline encodes this exactly like Bitcoin in the header `bits` field.
+Baseline Cash encodes this exactly like Bitcoin in the header `bits` field.
 Every block, the node recomputes a new target from recent block times using a linearly weighted moving average (LWMA).
 If blocks arrive too fast, the target tightens; too slow and it loosens.
 - **Premine**: No premine.
 Mainnet genesis coinbase pays **0** (verified via hardcoded genesis).
 - **Dev fund**: **1%** of the block *subsidy* (not fees) is paid in the coinbase to the consensus-critical foundation address.